Auterion/libmav/README.md

 #### Receive using a callback

-Alternatively, you can also register regular callbacks
+Alternatively, you can also register regular callbacks.
+Note however that this will consume all messages, effectively disabling the synchronous APIs.

 ```C++
 // adding a callback